Glazing Products

 Glazing a large piece or placing a work in a public or busy area may require toughened glazing or acrylic.
 You would not have internal glazed doors without toughened glass, a similar safety hazard applies to especially large glazed artworks

-• Artshield acrylic and other makes we can supply such as Optium or Moth Eye are high quality clear material developed specifically for fine art applications.
-They are extremely resistant to surface damage, and have a good U.V. filter.
-The other advantage to acrylic is its lightness, especially significant for larger frames
+Artshield acrylic and other makes we can supply such as Optium or Moth Eye are high quality clear material developed specifically for fine art applications.
+They are extremely resistant to surface damage, and have an up to museum standard U.V. filter, and reduced refectivity .
+The other advantage to acrylic is its lightness, especially significant for larger frames.
+This market is in rapid development and we are happy to chat about what is currently available.

 We would be happy to to discuss options with you and give a free quote